Sylvia Lim: 2020 general election

 Lim was in a five-member WP team and contested in Aljunied GRC with Pritam Singh, Gerald Giam, Leon Perera and Muhamad Faisal Manap and won the GRC with 59.95% of the votes in 2020 general election.

 2025 general election

-During the 2025 general election, Lim was in a five-member Workers' Party team contesting in Aljunied GRC with team members, Pritam Singh, Gerald Giam with new faces Fadli Fawzi who replaced Faisal Manap following his wish to contest in Tampines GRC and Kenneth Tiong, who replaced Leon Perera following his resignation in 2023.
-They won with 59.68% of the vote against the People's Action Party team.
+During the 2025 general election, Lim was in a five-member WP team and contested in Aljunied GRC with Pritam Singh, Kenneth Tiong, Gerald Giam and Fadli Fawzi and won the GRC with 59.71% of the votes.
+Lim was elected as Member of Parliament representing Aljunied GRC in the 15th Parliament.

-After a victory at the 2025 general election, Lim is an elected member of the Aljunied-Hougang Town Council (AHTC) since 2015 along with Pritam Singh and Fadli Fawzi.

 Current appointments

 Lim's current appointments are as follows: